www.handicapmd.com - HandicapMD

 Laws and Requirements

-When driving, you should never hang your accessible parking pass from your rearview mirror, but when parked in a designated accessible parking space, you must display it clearly on your dashboard or hanging from your rearview mirror.
+When driving, you should never hang your accessible pass from your rearview mirror, but when parked in a designated accessible space, you must display it clearly on your dashboard or hanging from your rearview mirror.
 Failure to properly display your accessible pass could result in a fine or citation.
-Additionally, if you fraudulently filled out your accessible parking permit application, you could be subject to fines, citations, or even jail time.
+Additionally, if you fraudulently filled out your accessible permit application, you could be subject to fines, citations, or even jail time.
 It is essential to follow the rules to avoid penalties.

-Disabled people applying for a accessible parking permit must meet certain requirements.
+Disabled people applying for a accessible permit must meet certain requirements.
 These requirements include requiring the use of another person or assistive device for walking, inability to walk 200 feet without resting, requiring the use of a portable oxygen tank for breathing assistance, loss of a limb, having a level III or IV cardiac condition, inability to walk without a serious risk of falling, having an arterial oxygen tension of less than 60 mm/Hg on room air at rest, or being restricted by a respiratory disease.
 Disabled veterans must also provide a certification of their disability by the Veteran's Administration to verify that their disability was a result of service.

 Is disabled parking free in Minnesota?

-It is important to note that while parking is free for individuals with valid accessible permits, other parking laws and regulations still apply.
-For example, accessible parking permits do not allow individuals to park in spaces that are marked as "no parking" or "fire lane".
+It is important to note that while parking is free for individuals with valid accessible permits, other laws and regulations still apply.
+For example, accessible permits do not allow individuals to park in spaces that are marked as "no parking" or "fire lane".

 How long are handicap placards valid for in Minnesota?